Comic Book Carbonara: A Graphic Novel Pasta

 Wow, is that a good idea or what?!

 As it happens, spaghetti carbonara is not only part of my personal history with my husband, it's also part of our publishing history because it plays a diverting role in our first Coffeehouse Mystery, On What Grounds.
-When two alpha male characters argue about the proper way to prepare the dish, our amateur sleuth (Clare Cosi) breaks up the deadlock before cleavers are thrown.
+When two cocky characters (a culinary student and coffee hunter) argue about the proper way to prepare the dish, our intredpid amateur sleuth (master coffee roaster Clare Cosi) breaks up the deadlock before cleavers are thrown.

 As far as this dish's actual history, read more about it in my recipe note below...